 Coping With Grief

 Grief is our response to loss, particularly to the loss of someone or something to which there is a deep bond or attachment.
 Coping with grief effects people emotionally and physically, and can impact each individual consciously or unconsciously.
-The grieving process can begin with denial, followed by feelings of anger, guilt, vulnerability, emptiness and depression.
+The grieving process can begin with denial, followed by feelings of anger, guilt, vulnerability, uncontrollable crying, emptiness and depression.
 In the acceptance phase, when an individual comes to terms with their loss, at their own pace, mental changes occur that will allow feelings of attachment again.

 PRS offers therapy for grief and bereavement for people seeking help in or around Toronto.
 Counselling for grief or loss typically includes psychotherapy where your individual experience predicates the approach.
-You may be experiencing the loss of a person close to you, or the loss of an identity, sense of purpose, job, or home.
-There is no single treatment for bereavement that is guaranteed to work on everyone, so let PRS help you find a method that helps you recover.
+You may be experiencing the loss of a person close to you, or the loss of an identity, relationship, sense of purpose, job, or home.
+There is no single treatment for grief and bereavement that is guaranteed to work on everyone, so let PRS help you find a method that helps you recover.